jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 layout: post
 tags: ['oculus', 'quest', 'unity', 'development', 'vr', 'virtual-reality']
 category: development
 excerpt: Virtual reality is incredibly immersive and a blast to play with.
 The Oculus Quest 2 has made it more accessible than ever before.
-Best practices for setting up your environment and building a game have changed frequently enough that it be hard to find current tutorials and examples without getting confused.
+Best practices for setting up your environment and building a game have changed frequently enough that it can be hard to find current tutorials and examples without getting confused.
 ---

 <figure class="fullwidth">